phpMv/ubiquity/README.md

 Ubiquity serve
 ```
 # Need some help?
-Ubiquity is a recent project and does not yet have a community.
+Ubiquity is a recent project and does not yet have a large community.
 In the meantime, you can consult:
  - [Quick-start guide](https://micro-framework.readthedocs.io/en/latest/quickstart/quickstart.html) to discover the framework
  - [Documentation](https://micro-framework.readthedocs.io/en/latest/) to go deeper